MattLiangYH/segfault-heartfault_SCDFXIBM/README.md

 (link) (i put it below for now)
 ## 6.1.
 What we used to build the solution:

-We used AutoAI from IBM to train our AI so that it can recognise abnormal heart beats by using data sets from online.
+We used AutoAI experiment from IBM to train our AI so that it can recognise abnormal heart beats by using data sets from online.
 Telegram Chatbot is used to notify CFRs around the area if a person is in need of emergency medical aid.

 # 7. Getting Started: